TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 For 2026, practice an intermediate response:

-> “Not yet – here is what would need to be true for this to feel safe enough.”
+> Not _yet_ – here is what would need to be true for this to feel safe enough.

 For example: